-For this reason, this present call is for all Shudras and ati-Shudras; to all the organisations that are struggling for human rights and dignity; to all progressive peoples – whatever her/his caste, religion, sex or social class – who want to reverse this process of state-privatisation, abuse of natural resources and division of society through hatred fed by communitarian, feudalism and the patriarchal system implemented by the the Brahmanical caste system and its Hindutva project.
+For this reason, this present call is for all Shudras and ati-Shudras; to all the organisations that are struggling for human rights and dignity; to all progressive people – whatever their caste, religion, sex or social class – who want to reverse this process of state-privatisation, abuse of natural resources and division of society through hatred fed by communitarian, feudalism and the patriarchal system implemented by the the Brahminical caste system and its Hindutva project.

 This historical incident shows that it is possible to create peace between communities.
 Opinion leaders have a great role to play.
 For that reason, the creation of a Neo-Dalit movement can’t only begin with an approximation of the elites.
 We should organise intensive and repeated meetings with all the communities’ representatives to make them work together, symbiotically.
 All the actors need to be awakened to better each other’s plight.
 In this way, they would probably learn that they protect different communities.
 Also, though the problems seem different but they all suffer because of the culture of impunity and Neo-Liberal alienation.
 Despite differing perceptions of suffering, their enemy is much the same.

 At the grassroots, we must break the wall of silence and enhance the self-esteem of the lower castes to give them back their dignity.
 We need to make them actors of their own change.
 Moreover, we should work to bring the communities together by creating some ‘shared public space’ for Shudras and Dalits, for Hindus and Muslims.
 This last point is important.
 Most of the socialisation processes seem to happen on the streets – where various communities and castes are together but remain speared in different district or sidewalks – and place of worship – where ati-Shudras are merely tolerated, not accepted, by the others castes.